khazamov/courses/README.txt

 what is the problem you're trying to solve, how would you solve it and how long might it take.

-Email steve_smith@nols.edu if any of these instructions are unclear; however, please take the initiative to make what you think are appropriate decisions to move the solution forward.
+Email developer@nols.edu if any of these instructions are unclear; however, please take the initiative to make what you think are appropriate decisions to move the solution forward.
 Think of this as a proof-of-concept from which to start a conversation with the project